-Basis of accounting determines when transactions are recognized in the financial records and reported on the financial statements.
+Basis of accounting determines when transactions are recorded in the financial records and reported on the financial statements.
 The Academy's financial statements are prepared using the accrual basis of accounting.

 Revenue resulting from exchange transactions, in which each party gives and receives essentially equal value, is recorded on the accrual basis when the exchange takes place.

-Revenue resulting from non-exchange transactions, in which the Academy receives value without directly giving equal value in return, such as grants and entitlements, are recognized in the period in which all eligibility requirements have been satisfied.
-Eligibility requirements include timing requirements, which specify the period when the resources are required to be used or the period when use is first permitted, matching requirements, in which the Academy must provide local resources to be used for a specific purpose, and expenditure requirements, in which the resources are provided to the Academy on a reimbursement basis.
+Non-exchange transactions, in which the Academy receives value without directly giving equal value in return, include grants, entitlements, and donations.
+Revenue from grants, entitlements and donations is recognized in the fiscal year in which all eligibility requirements have been satisfied.
+Eligibility requirements include timing requirements, which specify the year when the resources are required to be used or the fiscal year when use is first permitted, matching requirements, in which the Academy must provide local resources to be used for a specified purpose, and expenditure requirements, in which the resources are provided to the Academy on a reimbursement basis.

 Expenses are recognized at the time they are incurred.